 What to Do in San Francisco

 San Francisco is full of fun things to do.
 If it’s your first time in the city, you’ll want to hit up these top sights.
+If you have a limited amount of time consider this 2 day itinerary of San Francisco so see as much as possible.
 Then you can start to dig into the city’s best activities like having a beach campfire, or going surfing under the Golden Gate Bridge.

 Be sure to visit Ghirardelli Square where you can pop into the shop and find all the delicious Ghiardelli chocolates you love.
 There’s also a brewery nearby.